 In this regard, Robert’s Rules of Order Newly Revised states: “Apart from filing such a report . . . no action on it is necessary and usually none should be taken.”

 In some organizations, the treasurer’s periodic reports to the board of directors are not accepted or adopted (so long as they contain no specific recommendations for action).
 Instead, the chairperson requests the secretary to file these reports without action.
 At the end of the fiscal year the board adopts a motion to accept the report of the CPA firm that audits the organization’s books.
 This has the effect of relieving the treasurer of any personal culpability for his or her reports (excepting fraudulent or illegal activity).
 It also may minimize the board’s culpability that might otherwise exist if it adopted or accepted each report of its treasurer.
 The organization itself, at its annual business meeting, also adopts or accepts by motion the CPA’s audit report.

-- The chair need not rise when putting questions to a vote.
+- The chairperson need not rise while putting questions to vote.